What are the responsibilities and job description for the Firefighter position at City of Spokane?

 - May be assigned as a member of any apparatus staffed or operated by the Fire Department.

-- Periodically inspects assigned "first-due" area and become familiar with buildings, locations and condition of fire hydrants, streets potential fire hazards and dangers and to compile comprehensive pre-incident plans.
+- Periodically inspects assigned "first-due" area and becomes familiar with buildings, locations and conditions of fire hydrants, streets, potential fire hazards and dangers, and to compile comprehensive pre-incident plans.

 - Performs related work as required.